Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Man, tonight was awesome.
 I programmed for like 2.5 hours and loved it.
 Working with how to manipulate strings and date/times was super interesting.

+### Day 3: April 5, 2020

+#### Today's Progress
+- Hooked up converter to scrape and tested passing in data to converter to see how it outputted

+#### Thoughts:
+Data converter worked like a charm!
+Interesting moment tonight where I was wondering where I should try and organize all my locations of scripts/var declarations within the file.
+Still not entirely sure how to organize code super well.